Himalayan Mountaineering Institute Darjeeling

 Child below 6 years is free.

-There is also additional charge for taking cameras inside (Rs.
+There is also additional charge for taking a camera inside (Rs.
 10/-).

 Zipline cost is Rs.
 80/- and combined with Tree Walk there is a package of Rs.
 210/-.